Florian Vichot

 Technical Leader - SREMarch 2019 to May 2021

-• After extensive analysis of the container orchestration landscape, led the design and implementation of Meraki's EKS-based Kubernetes platform, provisioned using Terraform and Helm.
-It included Grafana SLO/SLI dashboards, Fluentd/Kinesis logging pipeline, Okta authentication, Statsd/Prometheus metrics collection, Gitlab CI deployments, Kyverno admission control, strict default Pod Security Policies and Network Policies.
+• Led the design and implementation of Meraki's AWS EKS-based Kubernetes platform, provisioned using Terraform and ArgoCD/Helm.
+It included Grafana SLO/SLI dashboards, Vector/Kinesis logging pipeline, Okta authentication, OTel/Prometheus metrics collection, Gitlab CI deployments, Kyverno admission control, strict default Pod Security Policies and Network Policies.

 • Designed and implemented a Haproxy-based on-prem proxy infrastructure, for exposing customer-facing services running in EKS on IP ranges owned by Meraki.
 At peak, it was handling 3 million concurrent connections.